Adam-Diehl/Cryptography/README.md

 A project for cryptography, and making/solving cryptographic puzzles more specifically.

 ### Version
+- Version 0.2: Added the "encryption router" to handle different encryption methods and their various inputs
 - Version 0.1: Minimally viable product, supports basic Caesar encryption in the (English) Latin alphabet through an interactive CLI.